Dream Lands Design

 Take Care of Insulation

 Start with the most vulnerable areas like windows and doors.
 You can caulk them to keep warm inside.
-The next area to take care of is the attic that can be insulated with foam or foil to prevent air leaking.
+The next area to take care of is the attic which can be insulated with foam or foil to prevent air leaking.

 If you are planning major repairs, the insulation options are much wider.
-This step can also cut down your heating bills, as improper insulation causes up to 35% heat leaks making you increasing the temperature in your thermostat.
+This step can also cut down your heating bills, as improper insulation causes up to 35% heat leaks making you increase the temperature in your thermostat.

 Drain Water